 This memorandum is being made available for educational purposes only and should not be used for any other purpose.
 The information contained herein does not constitute and should not be construed as an offering of advisory services or an offer to sell or solicitation to buy any securities or related financial instruments in any jurisdiction.
 Certain information contained herein concerning economic trends and performance is based on or derived from information provided by independent third-party sources.
-Oaktree Capital Management, L.P. ("Oaktree") believes that the sources from which such information has been obtained are reliable; however, it cannot guarantee the accuracy of such information and has not independently verified the accuracy or completeness of such information or the assumptions on which such information is based.
+Oaktree Capital Management, L.P. ("Oaktree") believes that the sources from which such information and has not independently verified the accuracy or completeness of such information or the assumptions on which such information is based.